renan-cunha/NameGeneratorBR/README.md

 ## Acknowledgements

-If you are curious about Language Models and Natural Language Processing in general, I highly recommend Jurafsky's drafts of [Speech and Language Processing 3rd edition](https://web.stanford.edu/~jurafsky/slp3/) and also his [classes](https://www.youtube.com/channel/UC_48v322owNVtORXuMeRmpA).
+If you are curious about Language Models and Natural Language Processing in general, I highly recommend Jurafsky's drafts of [Speech and Language Processing 3rd edition](https://web.stanford.edu/~jurafsky/slp3/) and his [classes](https://www.youtube.com/channel/UC_48v322owNVtORXuMeRmpA).